 Maybe it’s because there isn’t a speck of Irish blood in my veins, but I have to admit that I just don’t get the hullabaloo over St Patrick’s Day.

-Now that I’m an thirty-something old fart, though, a single pint of green beer gets me jolly and a second pint puts me under the table, so I have to settle for a slightly more low-key option if I want to celebrate.
+But now I’m an thirty-something old fart.
+A single pint of green beer gets me jolly and a second pint puts me under the table, so I have to settle for a slightly more low-key option if I want to celebrate.

 Something like… say… a big ol’ plate of Eggs St Patrick, which is what I’ve decided to call my Irish-inspired twist on classic Eggs Benedict (because while Benedict is a perfectly lovely name and all, it’s not all that Irish at all).